-Political science majors at both the undergraduate and graduate level will, upon completion of the program, be awarded a B.A., B.S. or M.S. in Political Science with a Certificate in Applied Politics.
-Majors in other disciplines will have the certificate noted on their permanent records.
+Political science majors will, upon completion of the program, be awarded an M.A. degree in Political Science with a Certificate in Applied Politics.
+Majors in other disciplines will have the Certificate noted on their permanent record.

 COMPOSITION

 Martin McKoski, Ph.D., Director